-- 3.1 Premises Licences and Club Premises Certificates will be determined in the same way.
+3.1 Premises Licenses and Club Premises Certificates will be determined in the same way.
 Club Premises operators may apply for a Premises Licence, which (if granted) will allow them greater freedom in relation to the use of the Premises.
 Full details of the procedure for all applications are available with application packs on the Council's website at www.wycombe.gov.uk.
-New legislation has recently been passed which allows for a new 'minor variation' application which can be used to make changes to licences which are unlikely to have any effect on the licensing objectives.
+New legislation has recently been passed which allows for a new 'minor variation' application which can be used to make changes to licenses which are unlikely to have any effect on the licensing objectives.
 Officers will consult with relevant responsible authorities where there is any doubt over the possible impact on the licensing objectives.
-There is no right to a hearing with such applications although any comments made by interested parties or responsible authorities must be taken into account before any decision is made. - 3.2 Premises must be constructed or adapted in such a way that it is deemed safe and appropriate to the nature of the activities to be licensed.
+There is no right to a hearing with such applications although any comments made by interested parties or responsible authorities must be taken into account before any decision is made.

+- 3.2 Premises must be constructed or adapted in such a way that it is deemed safe and appropriate to the nature of the activities to be licensed.
 Premises in the course of construction, alteration, extension, etc. can be granted a Provisional Statement pending completion to the required standard and compliance with all other requirements.
-Full Premises Licences can also be granted for such premises, although detailed plans and operating schedules are likely to be required by Responsible Authorities to enable determination. - 3.3 The Authority may, in appropriate situations, seek to facilitate mediation between applicants, relevant statutory agencies and occupiers of nearby premises, local residents groups, community or interested groups where significant issues have arisen relating to a licence application. - 3.4 Applicants are strongly advised and encouraged to seek advice from the relevant statutory agencies, and where appropriate speak to local residents or their representatives, prior to submitting an application.
+Full Premises Licenses can also be granted for such premises, although detailed plans and operating schedules are likely to be required by Responsible Authorities to enable determination. - 3.3 The Authority may, in appropriate situations, seek to facilitate mediation between applicants, relevant statutory agencies and occupiers of nearby premises, local residents groups, community or interested groups where significant issues have arisen relating to a licence application. - 3.4 Applicants are strongly advised and encouraged to seek advice from the relevant statutory agencies, and where appropriate speak to local residents or their representatives, prior to submitting an application.
 Responsible Authorities will often offer advice on information to be included in operating schedules which can then be translated into conditions or confirm whether they are likely to object to any aspect of an application.
-In the absence of other representations this may shorten the application process, thereby avoiding the need for a hearing or reducing the length of such a hearing. - 3.5 In considering licence applications, responsible authorities will consider the adequacy of measures proposed to deal with the potential for nuisance and/or public disorder and public safety having regard to all the circumstances of the case.
+In the absence of other representations this may shorten the application process, thereby avoiding the need for a hearing or reducing the length of such a hearing.
+Licensing Officers are able to advise on general matters relating to applications and licensing requirements generally although applicants will need to seek independent advice for detailed assistance in the completion of forms or where complicated legal issues arise. - 3.5 In considering licence applications, responsible authorities will consider the adequacy of measures proposed to deal with the potential for nuisance and/or public disorder and public safety having regard to all the circumstances of the case.
 Operating Schedules should satisfactorily address these issues to enable responsible authorities to reach an informed decision.
 The following issues will be considered where relevant representations are made and an application is determined by a Licensing Panel.
 Conditions may be attached to ensure compliance with the licensing objectives, although any conditions imposed will be tailored to the specific premises in question and will be appropriate and proportionate to ensure compliance with the licensing objectives.
 The issues have been separated into the four licensing objectives, although there will inevitably be some overlap between them.